Department website: https://www.uwplatt.edu/college/business-industry-life-science-agriculture

 The College of BILSA provides professional programs of study for students seeking to enter careers in a wide variety of fields.
 Demand for graduates of all programs offered within the college is exceptional.
 People who graduate from the college can seek careers with both private and public entities, and are able to pursue continued education in graduate or professional programs.

-Most programs within the college offer the opportunity for internships, which are supervised, applied experiences related to the program of study.
+Programs within the college offer the opportunity for internships, which are supervised, applied experiences related to the program of study.
 Students can earn academic credits while earning a salary in these programs.
 Many opportunities exist for this experience.
 Faculty work closely to assist students in gaining the best experience which will enhance employment opportunities upon graduation.
 Employers speak very highly of the college’s internship program.

 The college strongly believes that students should have an opportunity to participate in a wide variety of activities associated with their major studies.
 Over 30 student clubs and organizations are available within the college to allow students to gain experiences within their area of interest.
 These organizations work cooperatively with the departments/schools to incorporate activities which will broaden the students’ educational experiences.